Automotive Exterior Parts Coating Automation

 • robotic coating cell engineering and integration

-• spray booth design optimized for plastics (temperature, airflow, static control)
+• spray booth design optimized for automotive exterior parts (temperature, airflow, static control)

 • coating process development and recipe optimization